-There can be no assurance that the past experience of the management team of IQVF REIT will be sufficient to successfully operate IQVF REIT as a REIT.
-IQVF REIT is required to develop and implement controls and procedures in order to qualify and maintain its qualification as a REIT, which could place a significant strain on its management systems, infrastructure, and other resources.
+There can be no assurance that the experience of the management team of Iroquois Valley REIT will be sufficient to successfully operate Iroquois Valley REIT as a REIT.
+Iroquois Valley REIT is required to develop and implement controls and procedures to qualify and maintain its qualification as a REIT, which could place a significant strain on its management systems, infrastructure, and other resources.
 Failure to successfully maintain qualification as a REIT could materially adversely impact its business, results of operations, and financial condition.
-We have been working with advisors experienced in REIT matters to reduce risk of noncompliance, but nonetheless may be required to take corrective action from time to time in order to help ensure this status is maintained.
+We have been working with advisors experienced in REIT matters to reduce the risk of noncompliance, but nonetheless may be required to take corrective action from time to time in order to help ensure this status is maintained.